manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

 - **WITH_ICONV** - for support different encodings when indexing xmlpipe sources with indexer.
 - **DL_ICONV** - don't link with iconv library.
-If iconv is linked, but not available, you can't start `indexer` tool even if you want to index something not related to xmlpile.
-This option asks indexer to load the library in runtime only when you want to deal with xmlpile source.
+If iconv is linked, but not available, you can't start `indexer` tool even if you want to index something not related to xmlpipe.
+This option asks indexer to load the library in runtime only when you want to deal with xmlpipe source.
 - **ICONV_LIB** - name of iconv library file.
 Indexer will try to load that file when you want to index xmlpipe source.
   That option is written automatically from available iconv shared library investigation.
 You can also override that name on runtime, providing environment variable `ICONV_LIB` with proper path to alternative library before running